zannloo/tp/docs/UserGuide.md

 #### Output if command fails

-- Pop up message indicating either:
+- Displays message indicating either:
   - Invalid command format
   - Invalid task index
   - The display panel is not showing task list

 #### Output if command succeeds

-- Pop up message saying mark is done successfully as well as specific task that is marked
+- Displays message saying mark is done successfully as well as specific task that is marked

 #### Examples: